EU fines Microsoft $731 million for broken promise, warns others

 Microsoft said it took full responsibility for the incident, which it has blamed on a technical error.
 The board cut chief executive Steve Ballmer's bonus last year partly as a result, and also faulted former Windows head Steven Sinofsky who left the company last year for unrelated reasons.

-The company did not say whether it would challenge the ruling, but it is not expected to do so, largely so as not to antagonise regulators.
+The company did not say whether it would challenge the ruling, but it is not expected to do so, largely so as not to antagonize regulators.

 "We have apologized for it," Microsoft said in a statement.